Citigroup Cuts DocuSign Price Target 49% to $50, Downgrades to Neutral

 The Catch

 The counterargument is simple.
 DocuSign's core e-signature business is mature.
 Growth has decelerated.
-The company's push into broader contract lifecycle management hasn't yet convinced investors it can reignite top-line expansion.
+The company's push into broader contract lifecycle management hasn't yet shown it can accelerate revenue again.
 A cheap stock can stay cheap if the revenue trajectory keeps flattening.
-Net retention rate, which measures how much existing customers spend over time, has been the canary in the coal mine.
-If that number keeps sliding in the next earnings report, 8.5x forward earnings won't look like a floor.
-It'll look like fair value.

 Bottom Line

 For value investors, $42.89 on $3.2bn in revenue deserves a closer look.
 For growth investors, there's nothing here yet.
 The number to watch: net retention rate in the next earnings print.
-If it stabilizes, the capitulation trade could work.
+If it stabilizes, buying the capitulation could work.
 If it drops again, Citi will look early rather than wrong.

 DocuSign doesn't have a Basis Report yet.
 Generate a full DOCU analysis here to see the complete financial picture.